Category mistake: History

-Al Martinich claims that the philosopher Thomas Hobbes was the first to discuss a propensity among philosophers mistakenly to combine words taken from different and incompatible categories.
+Al Martinich claims that the philosopher Thomas Hobbes was the first to discuss a propensity among philosophers to mistakenly combine words taken from different and incompatible categories.

 The term "category-mistake" was introduced by Gilbert Ryle in his book The Concept of Mind (1949) to remove what he argued to be a confusion over the nature of mind born from Cartesian metaphysics.
 Ryle argues that it is a mistake to treat the mind as an object made of an immaterial substance because predications of substance are not meaningful for a collection of dispositions and capacities.

 The phrase is introduced in the first chapter.
 The first example is of a visitor to Oxford.
-The visitor, upon viewing the colleges and library, reportedly inquires, "But where is the University?"
+The visitor, upon viewing the colleges and library, reportedly inquires "But where is the University?"
 The visitor's mistake is presuming that a University is part of the category "units of physical infrastructure", rather than that of an "institution".
 In his second example, a child witnesses the march-past of a division of soldiers.
-After having had battalions, batteries, squadrons, etc. pointed out, the child asks when the division is going to appear.
+After having had battalions, batteries, squadrons, etc. pointed out to him, the child asks when the division is going to appear.
 He is told that "the march-past was not a parade of battalions, batteries, squadrons and a division; it was a parade of the battalions, batteries and squadrons of a division" (Ryle's italics).
 His third example is of a foreigner being shown a cricket match.
-After being pointed out batsmen, bowlers and fielders, the foreigner asks: "who is left to contribute the famous element of team-spirit?"
+After having the batsmen, bowlers and fielders pointed out to him, the foreigner asks: "who is left to contribute the famous element of team-spirit?"
 He goes on to argue that the Cartesian dualism of mind and body rests on a category mistake.

-Application

 Massimo Pigliucci, Professor of Philosophy at the City University of New York, argues that the "hard problem of consciousness", as expressed by David Chalmers and others, rests on a category mistake, in that explaining "experience" is being incorrectly treated as different from explaining the underlying biological processes which generate experience.